anishk123/ecs_s3_scraper/step4/README.md

       - "4569:4569"
 ```

 Lastly, we need to change "http://localhost:4569" to http://s3:4569" in index.js for the networking amongst the services to work properly.
+Cool, isn't it?

 Ok, now we can build our images, and after that run the docker containers as services - all of this is going to use the defintions in docker-compose.yml